rachanamannath/document-html/README.md

 -	Connect all wires with Run&gt;connect wires or connect command Wires are using different layers available from tech.lef file.
 You can custom the layers used if desired using set_layers command If wires can’t be connect, consider doing the place again.
 Place cells has random algorithm that can cause bad wire connecting sometime.
 -	Chip is all done now!
 All cell placed correct according to rules and all wires connect all cells to eachother!
 User can run verify design if they want to make sure all was done accordingly.
 This is Verify &gt; All Design menu choice.

-[HTML Document](https://rachanamannath.github.io/document-html/guide.html) for your reference.
-This is how it appears.